 Everyone's experience is different depending on their specific needs and demands.
-Some simply prefer the torque and low maintenance of a Stihl, while others prefer the hardiness of a Husqvarna.
+Some simply prefer the torque and low maintenance of a Stihl, while others prefer the hardiness and long operating time of a Husqvarna.
 The most important factor is that the chainsaw does its job properly and safely.

 Which Chainsaw Is Right for You?

-Stihl vs Husqvarna is to loggers what Ford vs Chevy is to racers.
-If you talk to ten random loggers, you'll find about a 50/50 split between those who prefer Stihl chainsaws and those who prefer Husqvarna chainsaws.
-Everyone has their own rationale for why they use the chainsaw they use.
-At the end of the day, both brands have high-quality professional grade models that perform well in the woods, so the choice is up to you.
+Stihl vs. Husqvarna is to loggers what Ford vs. Chevy is to street racers.
+If you talk to ten random loggers, you'll find about a 50/50 split between those who prefer Stihl chainsaws and those who prefer Husqvarna.
+Everyone has their own rationale for why they prefer one brand over the other, but at the end of the day, both brands have several high-quality, professional-grade models that perform well in the woods.
+The choice is up to you.

 Before selecting a brand, try models of comparable size and power from both companies to gauge which you prefer.
 There is an easy and inexpensive way to do this.
 A lot of equipment rental companies rent Stihl and Husqvarna chainsaws by the hour or day.
 While you may not find the exact model you're looking for, you can get a feel for each brand by testing saws with comparable specifications and features.